 Meanwhile, there was extensive consultation with all stakeholder groups.
 For further development, the project was contingent on securing a land lease from the Department of Defence which was unsuccessful.

 Pumped hydro works by linking two bodies of water, usually held within dams, one higher than the other, allowing water to flow through turbines between the two when energy is required.
 The higher dam acts like a battery, storing the potential energy of water that can be released on demand; meaning that, within minutes, electrical energy can be delivered to the grid.

 During off-peak times, when energy is cheap to use, the system pumps water from the lower dam to the upper dam, recharging the battery.

 The Arup Journal 2019 Issue 2

 Find out more about this project in The Arup Journal, which showcases the best of our firm's work.
-In this issue, we explore in depth how Cultana will make the power grid more resilient and help South Australia create a sustainable energy futureDownload the Arup Journal
+In this issue, we explore in depth how Cultana would make the power grid more resilient and help South Australia create a sustainable energy futureDownload the Arup Journal

 Why is this project different?

 In an innovative, sustainable design, the Cultana Pumped Hydroelectric Energy project used seawater to drive the turbines.
 Unlike 97% of the world’s existing hydro systems this scheme would not consume precious fresh water resources, a key sustainability factor in Australia’s dry environment.

 When complete it would deliver the equivalent of 60,000 home battery storage systems, but at one-third of the cost.
 Power would be available on demand, so when South Australia sweltered through summer, pressures on peak demand were mitigated.